 With external and internal business meetings taking up a third of our working day and the increasing availability of collaboration technology, the way many of us conduct meetings has changed.
 Collaboration and communication has proved to be key for business and employees seeking a flexible working environment while maintaining efficiency.
 But, with a change in meeting style, comes an inevitable need to adapt meeting etiquette.

 The onus for adopting collaboration technology should not necessarily fall on the organisation.
-Increasingly, we are seeing individuals within the business taking the initiative and purchasing their own licences and tools.
+Increasingly, we are seeing individuals within the business taking the initiative and purchasing their own licenses and tools.
 By introducing elements such as video, live document sharing and virtual meetings, they are able to improve the quality and productivity of their own meetings and stand out from their peers.

 As improving efficiency is a priority for most, and travel restrictions and reduced budgets have become commonplace, virtual meetings are increasingly more frequent.
 Thanks to this growing trend, business managers need to learn new skills in order to keep people engaged and to use the time and technology effectively – providing a platform to deliver productive meetings with tangible outcomes.